MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P14-Polish-Gameplay/content.md

 ##Final tweak

-Let's get rid of the red nodes, an easy way to hide them visibly is to modify the *Z* to `-2` e.g. behind the background.
+Let's get rid of the red box static nodes, an easy way to hide them using the editor is to modify the *Z-Position* to `-2` e.g. behind the background.
 The visibility of a physics node has no effect on the physics simulation.
+Otherways to achieve this could be setting the sprite to have an *alpha* of `0` or set *hidden* to be `true`.

 #Summary

-You've learnt the importance of those 'finishing touches', it's often the little tweaks that take your game play to the next level.
+You've learnt the importance of making those **little touches**, it's often the small things when added together that can really take your game play to the next level and make the experience more memorable for the player.

 Always look for ways to improve your game mechanic and make it feel as satisfying as possible for the player.
+Get feedback and iterate.

-You are ready to move on to the next chapter where you will learn how you can make this game iPad compatible!
+In the next chapter where you will learn how you can make your game iPad compatible!